Polyurethane vs Tung Oil: Which is Better?

 Still, tung oil finish isn’t more durable than either oil-based or water-based polyurethane.

-Tung Oil vs Polyurethane: Appearance & Color
+Appearance & Color

-Tung oil beats out both oil- and water-based poly in the appearance and color category, but that’s because one of its main purposes is to accentuate grain and make a wood surface more appealing overall.
+Tung oil beats out both oil- and water-based polyurethane in the appearance and color category, but that’s because one of its main purposes is to accentuate grain and make a wood surface more appealing overall.

 But even though tung oil makes a range of wood surfaces look better, it shouldn’t be applied to every wood surface.

-Specifically, since it has a yellowish or amber tint, it shouldn’t be applied to softwoods that are near white, like black cottonwood, Atlantic white cedar, and subalpine fir.
+Due to its yellowish or amber tint, it shouldn’t be applied to softwoods that are near white, like black cottonwood, Atlantic white cedar, and subalpine fir.

 The reason for the difference in prices are as follows: